interactionresearchstudio/TaskCam_Paper_Long/README.md

  For hand-cutting, print the master files 1:1 scale and cut with a craft knife.

 ## Terms of Use

 ProbeTools are created by the Interaction Research Studio, Goldsmiths University of London (2019).
 ProbesTools is an open access project that publishes all of its research.

 We provide making files for all current, alternative and legacy versions of TaskCams and VisionCams that have been produced during the project, available for those who would like to explore and develop their own ProbeTools.

-We encourage others to adopt and use our design however any usage or altered usage should be cleary and appropriated credited with Interaction Research Studio acknowledgments in compliance with the Creative Commons Attribution 4.0 License.
+We encourage others to adopt and use our design however any usage or altered usage should be clearly and appropriately credited with Interaction Research Studio acknowledgments in compliance with the Creative Commons Attribution 4.0 License.

 [Creative Commons Attribution 4.0 International License.](https://creativecommons.org/licenses/by/4.0/)